leonardinius/leonardinius.github.io/_posts/2013-12-15-summarizing-my-play-framework-experience.md

 ### V for Vendetta or Scala Templates for Views ###

-Play [Scala Templates] [18] is the feature I initially considered as the one of the most controversial Play features.
+Play [Scala Templates] [18] is the feature I initially considered one of the most controversial Play features.

 From day zero I hated that it forces me to learn new template programming language (basically Scala subset).
 Plus, initially I disliked the fact that Scala templates are generally much more imperative,